 - A copy of the study consent form(s)

-- A copy of the document demonstrating that the research is approved by the Animal Care & Use Committee and that adequate care in conducting animal research will be exercised (if applicable).
+- A copy of the document demonstrating that the research is approved by the Animal Care & Use Committee and that adequate care in conducting animal research will be exercised.
 For more information, please visit the Animal Care & Use Committee Animal Study Proposal website.

-9. For ongoing research projects (This includes research previously supported by the NIH prior to request)
+6. For Ongoing Research Projects (This includes research previously supported by the NIH prior to NRC request)

-- Reference information1 pertaining the previous protocol / FDA approval to the previous protocol
+- Reference information pertaining the previous protocol1 / FDA approval to the previous protocol (if applicable).

 - A brief statement of progress (500 words or less)